openwrt/packages/net/static-neighbor-reports/README.md

 type `neighbor`.

 ### neighbor
-The followign options are supported for `neighbor` sections:
+The following options are supported for `neighbor` sections:

 #### neighbor_report
 This is the binary neighbor report element from a foreign AP.
 It is required for each neighbor.